 Terrestrial, dry to moist forests

-Koa leaves are used to induce sleep for cramps or fevers, while the wood is used to build canoes, paddles, surfboards, as bark for dye, and much more.
+Koa leaves induce sleep for cramps or fevers, while the wood is used to build canoes, paddles, surfboards, bark for dye, and much more.

-Koa is the largest native tree on the Hawaiian Islands.
-It is used for such a variety of things that it is highly demanded by many, which is why Koa is one of the most expensive woods in the world.
+Koa is the most giant native tree on the Hawaiian Islands.
+It is used for a variety of things and is highly demanded by many, making Koa one of the most expensive woods in the world.